act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 ## Applicability

-This rules applies to any HTML element that:
+This rule applies to any HTML element that:

 - has a [node document](https://dom.spec.whatwg.org/#concept-node-document) with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`; and
 - is a [descendant](https://dom.spec.whatwg.org/#concept-tree-descendant) in the [flat tree](https://drafts.csswg.org/css-scoping/#flat-tree) of a `body` element; and